STORYMIRROR

 Still put forth humbly his bargain or plea

-To thus accept him firm as a rock could be!
+To thus accept him, firm as a rock could be!

-From Rocky Mountains of sea
+From the Rocky Mountains of sea

 Whence he came from thence